Hang ups: How your phone messes with your sleep

 Lots of it is to do with a hormone called melatonin.
 ‘Melatonin relies on light to tell the body whether it needs to be sleeping or awake, so if light levels are bright then it’s suppressing melatonin’ says sleep expert and CQU researcher, Dr. Amy Reynolds.
 By staring into a backlit screen, we prevent our bodies from releasing this hormone at bedtime, costing us all-important zeds.

 The knock-on effect of delayed melatonin is that your body clock or circadian rhythm can get out of whack.
 As anyone who’s been jetlagged will know, an upset circadian rhythm is a cruel mistress indeed.
 When it’s out of whack, it can impact both your metabolism and your mood.
 Harvard research suggests a shifted circadian rhythm actually increased blood sugar levels and decreased levels of leptin, the hormone that signals you’re full after a meal.
 Hangry or just plain angry; neither are a great way to spend your day.

 By staring into a backlit screen, we prevent our bodies from releasing (melatonin) at bedtime, costing us all-important zeds.

 If you think you can bend the rules for one last late social media check-in, think again.
 One study focused on how social media specifically might impact sleep and found it caused greater risk of insomnia, anxiety and reduced sleep.
-Perhaps you should save diving headlong into the endless scroll vortex for earlier in the day.
+Perhaps you should save diving headlong into the endless bad news vortex for earlier in the day?